swsnr/swsnr.de/src/posts/gnome/2021-07-27-http-proxy-in-electron-flatpaks.md

 # HTTP Proxy in Electron flatpaks

-Some electron-based flatpaks (e.g. Mattermost, see <https://github.com/flathub/com.mattermost.Desktop/issues/23>) for some reason ignore Gnome’s HTTP proxy settings.
+Some electron-based flatpaks (e.g. Mattermost, see [issue 23](https://github.com/flathub/com.mattermost.Desktop/issues/23)) for some reason ignore Gnome’s HTTP proxy settings.
 In this case we can set the proxy directly inside the affected flatpak.

 <!--more-->